kiplongu/GitLab-CI-CD---Hands-On-Lab/Hands-On Lab: Defining CI/README.md

 In the Commit message field, type Add custom variables, ensure the Target Branch set to main, and click Commit changes.

+# Task B: Add Group and Project-level Variables
+There are two types of variables we will discuss in this section: group and project-level variables.
+These variables are accessible at either the group or project level, allowing for a wider application of CI/CD variables.

+Navigate to your My Test Group group by clicking it from the breadcrumbs at the top of the page.

+In the left-hand navigation pane, click Settings > CI/CD

+In the Variables section, click the Expand button.

+Click Add Variable.
+Enter group_level_variable in the Key dialog box.
+Hint: watch your spelling, capitalization, and underscores!

+Type I'm a variable set at the group level in the Value dialog box.

+Leave all other options at their defaults and click Add variable.

+Note: This is a group level variable, meaning it is accessible to any projects inside of My Test Group.

+Navigate to your project by clicking your My Test Group in the breadcrumbs at the top of the page, and then clicking on the CICD Demo project.

+Repeat steps 2 to 6, entering project_level_variable in the Key field and I'm a variable set at the project level in the Value field.

+Note: This is a project level variable, meaning it is accessible only inside the current project.

+Setting variables does not trigger a pipeline run, so click Build > Pipelines in the left navigation pane, click the Run Pipeline button, and click the second Run Pipeline button.

+Click on the widget for the environment variables job from your running pipeline and verify the variables and their values are correctly displayed in the job output.